🧡 Skip to main content🔍 Skip to search

 Disable log for this Task

-Third, let us visit the On Error tab of Send Email Action.
-Since in the case of email failure we want to hear the alarm (even if email sending process itself is attempted), we have to change the Stop Task option to Continue with Play Audio File Action which we've configured to play alarm.wav file.
+Third, let us visit the On Error tab of the Send Email Action.
+Since in the case of an email failure we want to hear the alarm (even if the email sending process itself is attempted), we have to change the Stop Task option to Continue with Play Audio File Action which we've configured to play the alarm.wav file.

 Send email · On error · Continue with: Play audio file · C:\Sounds\alarm.wav